minio/docs/source/reference/minio-mc/mc-support-inspect.rst

 Description
 -----------

-The :mc-cmd:`mc support inspect` command collects the data and metadata associated to objects at the specified path.
+The :mc:`mc support inspect` command collects the data and metadata associated to objects at the specified path.
 MinIO assembles this data from each backend drive storing an :ref:`erasure shard <minio-erasure-coding>` for each specified object.

 The command produces a zip file that includes all matching files with their respective *host+drive+path*.